WICG/datacue/text-track-cue-constructor.md

 const admissionId = ticketNumber('booking123456');
 const cue2 = new ExhibitionCue(7800, 9400, admissionId);
 ````
-Neither cue type has a payload, so the two cue types are structurally identical to each other and to the TextTrackCue base class.
-However, their cue types can be accurately differentiated from each other by using their extended class names.
+Neither cue type has a payload, so the two cue types are structurally indistinguishable from each other and from the TextTrackCue base class.
+However, their cue types can be accurately differentiated and recognised by using their extended class names.

-Note that these cues may be generated by code from two different developers that are agnostic of each other.
 Using two different cue types also avoids ambiguity that would occur if any pair of `vehicleId` and `admissionId` values happen to be identical.

+Note that cues may be generated by code from two different developers that are agnostic of each other.
+Cue handler code must always be able to accurately recognise cue type whether or not a cue has any content.